 The Company is exposed to price risk with respect to commodity prices.
+Commodity price risk is definied as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices to determine the appropriate course of action to be taken by the Company.